dyhes/zulip/docs/subsystems/billing.md

   our automated tests take care of such granular testing for us.
 - Renewals cannot be tested manually and are tested in our automated tests.

-#### Upgrading a Zulip organization
+#### Upgrading a Aloha organization

-Here are some flows to test when upgrading a Zulip organization:
+Here are some flows to test when upgrading a Aloha organization:

 - When free trials are not enabled, i.e. `FREE_TRIAL_DAYS` is not set to any value in `dev_settings.py` (aka the default).
 You can